cerea-daml/co2-images-seg/README.md

 # co2-images-seg
-The official code for "Segmentation of XCO2 images with deep learning: application to synthetic plumes from cities and power plants", submitted to " Geoscientific Model Development"
+The official code for "Segmentation of XCO2 images with deep learning: application to synthetic plumes from cities and power plants", submitted to " Geoscientific Model Development".

 ## Description

 In this work, we show a proof-of-concept that deep learning can segment XCO2 images to recover anthropogenic hotspot plumes from XCO2 images only.

-The scripts and module is written in Tensorflow.
+The scripts and module are written in python and we use the deep learning interface Tensorflow.

-To use these scripts, the datasets of fields and plumes have to be downloaded from ...
+To use these scripts, the datasets of fields and plumes have to be downloaded from [seg-zenodo](https://zenodo.org/record/7362580).
+Weights of already trained models are provided at [seg-zenodo](https://zenodo.org/record/7362580).
-An configuration file example is provided in the folder examples.
+A configuration file example is provided in the folder examples.
 The two lines of the configuration files have to been modified:
-- data.directory.main has to be assigned to the directory where the netcdf datasets have been stored.
+- `data.directory.main` has to be assigned to the directory where the netcdf datasets have been stored.
-- data.directory.name has to be assigned to the name of a netcdf dataset.
+- `data.directory.name` has to be assigned to the name of a netcdf dataset.

 The netcdf datasets can also be generated directly from the [SMARTCARB](https://zenodo.org/record/4034266#.Yt6btp5BzmE) dataset.
 The data generation scripts are not included in this repository, they are available on request.